 While it can feel impossible to improve your stress when you’re already at your breaking point, there are small things you can do to improve your stress levels.

 Easier said than done, right?
 But studies show that having a consistent bedtime routine can help reduce stress levels significantly.
 Here are some recommendations for what to do for less stressful sleep:

 - Aromatherapy: Lavender, rose, and chamomile all have naturally calming properties and will help relax you so you can sleep more peacefully.

 - Melatonin: Whether you’re getting it from a vitamin or a sleepytime tea blend, adding a little extra melatonin might help you sleep better.
 Though we make it naturally to help us sleep, it can be more challenging for some people, so supplementing makes sleep easier and less of a hassle.

 - Shutting Off Electronics: Blue light and constant scrolling keep your brain active when settling down for bed.
 The best thing to do for better sleep is to shut your electronics off 30 to 45 minutes before bed so you can focus on getting yourself ready without distractions.

 This is also easier said than done, but even with a constantly packed schedule, you need to be able to carve out time for relaxation and recovery.
 This could mean taking a half-hour a day to enjoy a beverage of your choice and read a magazine.
 It could mean going for a jog or doing yoga to center yourself while boosting endorphins.

 Periods can be stressful enough without external stress and anxiety adding to the problem.
-Your doctor or a therapist can help you regulate the stress in your life and get your period back to normal.
-So don’t sweat the small stuff and put your health first.
-Your body and your cycle will thank you for taking some time to destress and prioritize yourself.
+So don’t sweat the small stuff, and put your health first.
+Your body and cycle will thank you for taking time to destress and prioritize yourself.